Apollon77/daikin-control/README_updated.md

 Daikin Emura FTXG-L does not support humidity related functionality.

+In mode 6 (FAN) the humidity will be set to "--" by the device, value "A" is also supported then.

-device memorize last humidity state for each mode under dh* (dh1,dh2...) parameters.
+The device memorize last humidity state for each mode under dh* (dh1,dh2...) parameters.
 You can't set directly these.

 ------------------------------
 ### Minimal parameters set